FluvialSeds/rampedpyrox/docs/index.rst

 * J.D.
 Hemingway et al. **(in prep)** Ramped-temperature decomposition kinetics of organic matter using an inverse reactive continuum model.

+**Access to rampedpyrox is currently private until the peer-reviewed manuscripts accompanything this package have been published.** Please `contact me directly <jhemingway@whoi.edu>`_ for access.

 Package features
 ----------------